morisUtokyo/uTR/README.md

     AGAGAGCTCTAGAGAGCTCTAGAGAGCTCT

 “-z” prioritizes a decomposition with longer units, say \<AGAGAGCTCT\>3 in the above example.
-To implement this prioritization, our ptogram optimizes the alignment score minus the number of units in the decomposition.
+To implement this prioritization, our program optimizes the alignment score minus the number of units in the decomposition.
 From the string example below, which is used in the mode “-y”:

     CAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAACAGCCGCCACCGCCGCCGCCGCCGCCGCCGCCTCCTCAGCTTCCTCAGCCGCCGCCGCAGGCACAGCCGCTGCTGCCTCAGCCGCAGCCGCCCCCGCCGCCGCCCCCCGCCGCCACC